-- 48. General Financial Requirements.
-The state shall comply with all general financial requirements under title XIX set forth in these STCs. - 49.
+- 47. General Financial Requirements.
+The state shall comply with all general financial requirements under title XIX set forth in these STCs. - 48.
 Reporting Requirements Relating to Budget Neutrality.
 The state shall comply with all reporting requirements for monitoring budget neutrality set forth in this agreement.
-The state must submit any corrected budget and/or allotment neutrality data upon request. - 50.
-Compliance With Managed Care Reporting Requirements.
-The state shall comply with all managed care reporting regulations at 42 CFR Part 438 et seq., except as expressly waived or referenced in the expenditure authorities incorporated into these STCs. - 51.
-Monthly Calls.
-CMS will schedule monthly conference calls with the state.
+The state must submit any corrected budget and/or allotment neutrality data upon request.

+- 49. Compliance With Managed Care Reporting Requirements.
+The state shall comply with all managed care reporting regulations at 42 CFR Part 438 et seq., except as expressly waived or referenced in the expenditure authorities incorporated into these STCs. - 50.
+Quarterly Calls.
+CMS will schedule quarterly conference calls with the state.
 The purpose of these calls is to discuss any significant actual or anticipated developments affecting the demonstration.
 Areas to be addressed include, but are not limited to, MCO operations (such as contract amendments and rate certifications), health care delivery, enrollment, costsharing, quality of care, access, the benefit package, audits, lawsuits, financial reporting related to budget neutrality issues, MCO financial performance that is relevant to the demonstration, progress on evaluations, state legislative developments, and any demonstration amendments, concept papers, or state plan amendments the state is considering submitting.
 CMS shall update the state on any amendments or concept papers under review, as well as federal policies and issues that may affect any aspect of the demonstration.
-The state and CMS shall jointly develop the agenda for the calls. - 52.
+The state and CMS shall jointly develop the agenda for the calls. - 51.
 Quarterly Progress Reports: The state must submit progress reports in accordance with the guidelines in Attachment A no later than 60 days following the end of each quarter (March, June, September, and December of each year).
 The intent of these reports is to present the state's analysis and the status of the various operational areas.
-These quarterly reports must include, but not be limited to:
+These quarterly reports must include, but not be limited to: - a.

-- a.
 An updated budget neutrality monitoring spreadsheet; - b.
 A discussion of events occurring during the quarter or anticipated to occur in the near future that affect health care delivery, including, but not limited to: approval and contracting with new plans, benefits, enrollment and disenrollment, grievances, quality of care, access, health plan contract compliance and financial performance that is relevant to the demonstration, pertinent legislative or litigation activity, and other operational issues; - c.
 Action plans for addressing any policy, administrative, or budget issues identified; - d.
-Quarterly enrollment reports for demonstration eligibles that include the member months for each demonstration population, as required to evaluate compliance with the budget neutrality agreement, and as specified in Section VIII, paragraph 57; and other statistical reports listed in Attachment A; and - e.
+Quarterly enrollment reports for demonstration eligibles that include the member months for each demonstration population, as required to evaluate compliance with the budget neutrality agreement, and as specified in Section VIII, paragraph 55; and other statistical reports listed in Attachment A; and - e.
 Evaluation activities and interim findings including the number of individuals who are within \$100,000 of reaching the annual or lifetime benefit limit.
-The state shall report on its efforts to refer these individuals to the regular Medicaid program, M.E.D.
-Works, or ICHIA. - f.
-A report on which option the state is currently using and any plans to change the option regarding state contributions to ESP enrollees' POWER Accounts as outlined in paragraph 25(b). - g.
-A list of services (including service codes) that are considered to be preventive services that can be provided from the \$500 of "first dollar coverage," and a definition of the preventive services that enrollees must receive in order to qualify for the full carryforward of POWER Account funds as outlined in paragraph 42(c).
+The state shall report on its efforts to refer these individuals to the regular Medicaid program or M.E.D.
+Works. - f.
+A list of services (including service codes) that are considered to be preventive services that can be provided from the \$500 of "first dollar coverage," and a definition of the preventive services that enrollees must receive in order to qualify for the full carryforward of POWER Account funds as outlined in paragraph 41(c).

-53. Annual Report.
+52. Annual Report.